 Neonatal isoerythrolysis (NI) or hemolytic icterus is a serious and life-threatening condition caused when kittens who have type A blood nurse from their mother who has type B blood during the first 24 hours of life.
-Problems occur when the kitten ingests colostrum from the mother (queen) which contains naturally occurring alloantibodies against the kitten's type A blood group.
-This leads to the destruction of the kitten's red blood cells.
-It is believed to be a major cause of fading kitten syndrome due to hemolytic anemia (destruction of the red blood cells).
+Problems occur when the kitten ingests colostrum from the mother (queen) which contains naturally occurring alloantibodies against the kitten’s type A blood group.
+This leads to the destruction of the kitten’s red blood cells.
+It is thought to be a major cause of fading kitten syndrome due to the destruction of the red blood cells (hemolytic anemia).

 Unlike other animals who can develop alloantibodies as a result of previous pregnancies to offspring with different blood groups, cats with B type blood have naturally occurring alloantibodies to A type blood and do not need to have had a prior exposure.
 Cats with type A blood also have naturally occurring alloantibodies to type B blood, however in much lower numbers and this generally doesn’t pose a problem to kittens.

 The queens first milk is known as colostrum.
-Colostrum is produced in the first 24 - 72 hours after birth and provides newborns with essential nutrients and antibodies which protect the kitten from infection.
+Colostrum is produced in the first 24 – 72 hours after birth.
+It provides newborns with essential nutrients and antibodies which protect them from infection.